-FIMR and Infant Mortality
+Fetal and Infant Mortality Review (FIMR)

 FIMR identifies strengths and areas for improvement in overall service systems and community resources for women, infants and families.
-FIMR also provides direction towards the changes in service systems and the development of new policies to safeguard them.
+It also provides direction towards the changes in service systems and the development of new policies to safeguard them.

-- a warning system that can describe effects of health care systems change;
+- a warning system that can describe effects of health care systems change

-- a means to implement needs assessment, quality assurance and policy development as well as essential public health functions.
+- a means to implement needs assessment, quality assurance and policy development as well as essential public health functions

-- For the family experiencing a fetal or infant loss the FIMR interview process itself may help move them through the stages of grief and improve their ability to cope with the loss.
+- For the family experiencing a fetal or infant loss, the FIMR interview process itself may help move them through the stages of grief and improve their ability to cope with the loss.

 - For communities, the FIMR process empowers the community to create solutions where none existed and can improve existing service systems and community resources for women, infants, children, and families.

 - All information collected from medical records and the maternal interview is stored in locked files.

 - All identifying information (the patients’ names, the providers’ names, hospital/clinic sites) is removed prior to review by the Case Review Team (CRT).

 - All CRT members and HSCMD (project) staff are required to sign a pledge of confidentiality which prohibits them from discussing reviews outside team meetings.